 In addition, the Adviser may place a combined order for two or more accounts it manages, including the Funds, engaged in the purchase or sale of the same security if, in its judgment, joint execution is in the best interest of each participant and will result in best price and execution.
 Transactions involving commingled orders are allocated in a manner deemed equitable to each account or fund.
-Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or the Funds may obtain, it is the opinion of the Adviser that the advantages of combined orders.
+Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or the Funds may obtain, it is the opinion of the Adviser that the advantages of combined orders outweigh the possible disadvantages of combined orders.

-For the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021, the Funds paid the following aggregate brokerage commissions on portfolio transactions:
+For the fiscal period from June 3, 2021 (commencement of operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Funds paid the following aggregate brokerage commissions on portfolio transactions:

-Aggregate Dollar Amount of Brokerage Commissions Paid
+Aggregate Dollar Amount of Brokerage Commissions Paid Fund 2021 2022 ARGA Emerging Markets Value Fund \$129,413 \$307,496 ARGA International Value Fund \$1,663 \$1,442

-Fund 2021

-ARGA Emerging Markets Value Fund \$129,413

-ARGA International Value Fund \$1,663